Robust Two-Layer Partition Clustering of Sparse Multivariate Functional Data: Simulation Study

 From a horizontal perspective of Figures \ref{result_sce4} and \ref{result_sce5}, there are three summaries under the same time measurement setting.
-First, the multivariate ETD-based methods perform better than their corresponding univariate methods in the clustering, as seen from the median of the boxplots.
+First, the multivariate ETD-based methods perform better than their corresponding univariate marginal methods in the clustering, as seen from the median of the boxplots.
 Second, the ETD-based clustering methods have better clustering precision than funHDDC, as seen from the differences among the boxplots in terms of the median and range.
-Finally, outlier contaminations may lead to a drop in the clustering precision depending on the outlier types.
-For example, Contaminations 5 and 6 in Scenario 4 influence the clustering precision of multivariate agglomerative hierarchical and $K$-medoids with funHDDC, whereas multivariate RTLP is rarely influenced.
+Third, outlier contaminations may lead to a drop in the clustering precision depending on the outlier types.
+For example, Contamination 5 in Scenarios 4 and 5 influence the clustering precision of all ETD-based methods, even when $p_{curve} = 0\%$.
+In most cases, RTLP is rarely influenced except for Contamination 5 in Scenario 4 and Scenario~5 with $p_{curve}=60\%$.